RohitSoni14/Bank_customer_segmentation/README.md

 2. Scikit learn library for implementing clustering algorithms.

 ## Data Visualization:
-1. Bi-Variate analysis using box plots to visualize outliers, distribution plots to visualize any skewness in the data.
+1. Box plots to visualize outliers, distribution plots to visualize any skewness in the data.
 2. Heat map to visualize correlation between dependent features.

 ## Algorithms Used:
-1. Hierarchical clustering is used, optimal clusters are idnetified using Dendogram.
+1. **Hierarchical clustering** is used, optimal clusters are idnetified using Dendogram.
 2. Elbow method is used to identify optimal number of clusters while using KMeans clustering algorithm.

 ## Conclusions: